 Thailand now at Zero level for illegal foreigners after huge immigration cleanup since last year

-Big Joke warned these foreigners however, not to resort to scam operators offering shortcuts or facilities to fool immigration officials.
+Big Joke warned these foreigners, however, not to resort to scam operators offering shortcuts or facilities to fool immigration officials.
 It comes as the immigration boss announced that the country had just reached level zero when it comes to foreigners living illegally in the country following a huge crackdown in October and follow up operations.
 Thai authorities are now reported to be turning their attention towards more advanced screening of foreigners entering the country and database tracking.
 The ongoing operation to detect illegal foreigners will be maintained on an ongoing basis to pick up any people who continue to get through the net.

 Thai police smash a myriad of imaginative illegal immigration schemes since the crackdown began

 Thailand’s Head of Immigration has announced that the country has now eliminated foreigners staying in the country illegally.
-The campaign known as Operation X Ray Outlaw began last summer and was ramped up in a one month intensive crackdown in October.
+The campaign known as Operation X-Ray Outlaw began last summer and was ramped up in a one-month intensive crackdown in October.
 This saw as many as 40,000 people detained by Thai police and security forces in raids across the country.
 All have been detained or quickly deported from the country while being placed on a reentry blacklist for extended periods depending on the length of overstays and offences committed.
-The campaign, lead by the immigration police has seen 39 different security sweeps across nearly 4,000 targeted areas the length and breath of Thailand.
+The campaign, lead by the immigration police has seen 39 different security sweeps across nearly 4,000 targeted areas the length and breadth of Thailand.
 Police initially began the operations targeting areas popular with foreigners such as Bangkok, Pattaya, Phuket and Chiang Mai but then, extended it to all areas in Thailand.
 Major General Hapkarn explained to the press that one factor that has been of great assistance to the police is reports from owners of condominiums identifying groups of foreigners to authorities.
 This has enabled the police to investigate them quickly.

 Section 38 of Thailand’s Immigration Act is being rigorously enforced – all foreigners must notify addresses to authorities within 24 hours

 Apartment owners have learned to contact police when the number of foreign guests increases unusually.
 The police boss highlighted the immigration law which requires foreigners to notify their address to authorities within 24 hours.
 Normally for tourists and visitors, this is handled by their hotels.
 It is a vitally important law for Thai authorities.
 It was highlighted by the police investigation into the 2015 bomb at the Erawan shrine in August 2015.
 Key suspects were found to be living in a suburb of Bangkok undocumented and unknown to authorities.
 Since then, the requirement has resulted in a curb on the short term rental of apartments and condominiums in Thailand.
-It has also adversely impacted the growth and business model of AirBnB in Thailand.
+It has also adversely impacted the growth and business model of Airbnb in Thailand.
 Section 38 of Thailand’s Immigration Act specifies this requirement and it imposes a strict duty on property owners and foreigners to comply.

 Condo and apartment owners have been assisting Thai Immigration police detect ‘bad’ foreigners

 Major General Hapkarn told the press that police are encouraged by the response from condominium owners.
 He revealed that raiding Thai police had discovered some buildings with ‘every floor full of foreigners.’
 Again, the immigration supremo stressed that even though many genuine people fail to observe the requirement, authorities must prosecute and ensure full enforcement of the law in order to preserve Thailand’s security.
 He cited as an example a recent raid on a building site.
 Police found that all the immigrant workers had the required papers and work permits.
 However, they did have the proper paperwork showing where they were residing.
-The Immigration authorities fined each worker ฿5,000 for non compliance.
+The Immigration authorities fined each worker ฿5,000 for non-compliance.

 Campaigns targeting African criminals unrelenting